 “Think of the three parts like a street address” HowStuffWorks says “where the area code is the city, the prefix is the street, and the line number is the house.”

-Telephone numbers carry strong and irreplaceable local identifiers that authenticate local businesses.
+Telephone numbers carry substantial and irreplaceable local identifiers that authenticate local businesses.
 Replacing them with a non-local number or a non-local tracking number will surely mitigate the intended market value of a properly optimized NAP as well as send mixed business citation signals to search engines.

-Search marketing aside – I’m sure there are some place where call tracking numbers (CTNs) could actually be beneficial for businesses, like print marketing, PPC (the use of CTNs are actually on the rise here, as have prices to use the new PPC phone extensions), television, and radio.
+Search marketing aside – I’m sure there are some place where call tracking numbers (CTNs) could be beneficial for businesses, like print marketing, PPC (the use of CTNs are actually on the rise here, as have prices to use the new PPC phone extensions), television, and radio.
 Enterprise and franchise businesses may also benefit, but on a different scale.

 CTN’s have marketing potential – just not on the internet.